Savoury biscuits with black olives

 The French sablé tradition

-Shortbread traces back to medieval kitchens, where leftover bread dough was twice-baked to create a hard biscuit.
-Over time, butter replaced yeast, and the result was the rich, crumbly biscuit known across Europe.
-French bakers refined this into the sablé, adjusting the butter ratio and the technique until they had something with that distinctive short, sandy texture that holds together just long enough to reach your mouth.
+Shortbread began it’s life in medieval kitchens, when leftover bread dough was baked a second time into a hard, long lasting biscuit.
+Little by little, the yeast disappeared, butter took over, and what remained was the rich, crumbly biscuit that spread across Europe.
+In France, bakers refined this into the sablé, playing with the ratio of butter to flour and the mixing method until they landed on that particular short, sandy texture that just holds together until it reaches your mouth.

-The French have been making savoury crackers and biscuits in this style for centuries, particularly for the apéritif, the pre-dinner ritual of drinks and small bites that is taken seriously across the country.
-Cheese savoury biscuits, herb biscuits, olive biscuits: they all exist on the apéro table and they all start from the same sablé principle.
+Savoury biscuits versions have been around for centuries, especially for the apéritif, the pre‑dinner moment of drinks and small bites that the French take seriously.
+Cheese biscuits, herb biscuits, olive biscuits, they all show up on the apéro table, and almost all of them start from the same sablé idea: plenty of butter, just enough structure, and flavours that are bold but not heavy.

 Why black olives work here

-Black olives have been part of French cooking since the 4th century BC, when Greek settlers brought the tanche olive variety to the Provence region.
-That variety is still grown there today and still forms the basis of Niçoise olives and the tapenade that appears on every Provençal table.
-The flavour is mellow and salty without the sharp bitterness that some olives carry, which makes them ideal for baking into savory cheese biscuits where the olive needs to complement rather than dominate.
+Black olives have been part of French cooking for a very long time.
+Greek settlers brought olives to Provence in the 4th century BC, and the local tanche variety is still grown there today, the basis for Niçoise olives and the tapenade that turns up on almost every Provençal table.
+The flavour is mellow and salty rather than aggressively bitter, which makes it perfect for baking into savory cheese biscuits, where the olive should support the flavour of the dough, not overwhelm it.

-Paired with aged Parmesan, the combination is straightforward and effective.
-The cheese adds a nutty, savoury depth that the olive alone can’t provide, and the salt from both ingredients means the biscuit needs very little additional seasoning.
-These are savory biscuits that season themselves.
+Matched with aged Parmesan, the pairing is straightforward and very effective.
+The cheese brings nutty, savoury depth that the olives alone can’t quite provide, while the natural saltiness of both means you barely need to add any extra seasoning.
+These are the sort of savory biscuits that more or less season themselves as they bake.

 Getting the cut right